106: Calorie-free oil

 Bizarrely, I always thought olive oil clearing earwax, that is a, you know, it's a bit of a mid-20th century at the latest kind of remedy.

-Okay, so you can use olive oil.
-You can use avocado oil for other things, but if it's got calories on it, then you would suspect that it is for eating, for consuming.
+okay so You can use olive oil, you can use avocado oil for other things, but if it's got calories on it, then you would suspect that it is for eating, for consuming.

 Otherwise, why would you have calories written on the bottle?
 But why would it not have calories in it?
 I mean, if it's oil, it must be calorific in some way.
 Oh, yeah.